 Peer Support Network Program

-The Faculty of Science, Engineering and Built Environment Peer Support Network Program (PSN) is offered for the first time in 2014 to students in the Schools of Engineering and Information Technology.
+The Faculty of Science, Engineering and Built Environment is offering the Peer Support Network (PSN), a Mentoring and Leadership Program, to students in all of its schools in 2015.

 The newly established PSN Program helps support new students with their social and academic transition into the new unfamiliar environment that is university life.
 It also gives opportunity to current students to share their experiences as well as gain valuable experience and skills which may assist future employability.